lstanish-usgs/WQP_UI/server/wqp/markdown/portal_userguide.md

 ***Site ID*** - Identifies a ***monitoring location*** by a unique name, number, or code.
 Use the **site ID window** to select one or multiple site IDs.
 Type at least two characters for a list to appear.

-> *Web Services Request:* IDs are displayed as: AGENCY-STATION NUMBER.
+> *When making a web services request:* IDs are displayed as: AGENCY-STATION NUMBER.
 If STATION NUMBER is specified but not AGENCY, "USGS" will be assigned as the default.
 > * For NWIS (USGS) site: ```#siteid=USGS-301650089215300```
 > * For WQX (EPA) site: ```#siteid=R10BUNKER-CUA005-5```
 > * For multiple sites: ```#siteid=IN002-385000086310010&siteid=USSCS-311039092211614&siteid=USEPA-414120087304701```

 ***HUC*** - Identifies the ***hydrological unit*** ([lists and maps of hydrologic units](http://water.usgs.gov/GIS/huc.html)) up to the cataloging unit level of precision.
 Use the **HUC ID window** to select one or multiple HUC IDs.
 Separate multiple HUC IDs with a **semicolon** (";").
 Select partial HUCs using **trailing wildcards** ("*").
-> *Web Services Request:*
+> *When making a web services request:*
 > * One site: ```#huc=01010005```
 > * Multiple sites: ```#huc=01010003%3B01010004```
 > * Partial HUCs: ```010801*```